dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 {{site.alert.version-note}}
   YAML-formatted descriptor syntax was added in Dart 2.19.
   The descriptor replaces arguments like `--path`, `--sdk`, `--git-<option>`, etc.
-  We still support these arguments, but the documented method is now yaml-descriptor only.
+  We still support these arguments, but the documented method is now YAML-descriptor only.
 {{site.alert.end}}

 The YAML descriptor reflects how dependencies are written in `pubspec.yaml`.